Modern Slavery Statement 2024 - 2025

 6. working in line with the Modern Slavery Act 2015 and new emerging laws, policies, and guidance

 We have developed public communications, tools, and resources to raise awareness of modern slavery, human trafficking, and child exploitation.
 We commit to partnership awareness activities every year on National Anti-Slavery Day.
-As a result of this, the number of referrals for modern slavery victims by the London Borough of Bexley increased from 20 in 2021 to 33 in 2022 (Stop the Traffik Pan-London Dashboard).
+As a result of this, the number of referrals for modern slavery victims by the London Borough of Bexley increased from 33 in 2022 to 51 in 2023 (Child victim data from the Bexley Child Devolved Decision-Making Panel; adult victim data from the Home Office end of year statistics 2023.)
 This is a positive outcome; we need to identify victims to help them.
+We were part of a one-year Pan-London Data Project with Stop the Traffik to map our data to better understand our local context and guide our work.
+This has informed our understanding of the local picture and helped to target our awareness and interventions.

 We have developed a local authority internal referral process to ensure all required steps are followed.
 We have also developed an adult and child referral checklist for practitioners to follow an in-depth guidance tool and ensure all partners are involved in the safeguarding of victims.

-We created our first Transparency-in-Supply Chains Statement in 2022-2023; while not a legal requirement, we seek to embed steps into our procurement practices to deter exploitation in our supply chains and address risks where they might arise.
+We created our second Transparency-in-Supply Chains Statement in 2023-2024; while not a legal requirement, we seek to embed steps into our procurement practices to deter exploitation in our supply chains and address risks where they might arise.
 We have HR policies and practices, such as recruitment, whistleblowing, and grievance procedures, to ensure we have responsible recruitment practices and that no Council employee is exploited.
+We are developing a risk assessment of our Council supply chain, and advising staff on how to identify and mitigate risk in contracts they manage.

 We require all local authority staff to undertake modern slavery training and offer more intensive training for frontline professionals in Bexley, including those who are not First Responders, to ensure a cross-sector understanding of modern slavery and confidence in all our roles and duties in tackling it.
-Recently, we have developed a Child Exploitation specific training for local partners to improve our understanding and actions responding to modern slavery of children and young people.
+We developed Continuous Practical Development (CPD) accredited Adult Modern Slavery and Child Exploitation Workshops local partners to improve our understanding and actions responding to modern slavery of children and young people.
+We have recruited professionals from partnerships to deliver this training, to facilitate greater capacity and reach.
+We developed a National Referral Mechanism Process and Panel training session to give First Responders confidence in completing a National Referral Mechanism (NRM) referral and understanding of the Devolved Decision-Making Panel in Bexley.

-We were successful in becoming a pilot site for the Child NRM Devolved Decision-Making Panels, in which we coordinate a local panel of local authority, police and health professionals to make decisions about whether children referred into the National Referral Mechanism are victims of modern slavery or not.
-This panel will run for one year and is expected to make decision-making and partnership working more efficient and effective.
+We are entering our second year as a pilot site for the Child National Referral Mechanism Devolved Decision-Making Panel Pilot, in which we coordinate a local panel of local authority, police and health professionals to make decisions about whether children referred into the National Referral Mechanism (NRM) are victims of modern slavery or not.
+The Bexley panel has been recognised for its efficient and effective work, which in turn has informed participating professional’s understanding of the realities of modern slavery.

-Looking forwards into 2023-2024, our work to tackle modern slavery continues, but must also adapt to new legislative changes and local developments.
+Looking forwards into 2024-2025, many of the objectives and actions are ongoing in nature and priority, but we must also adapt to new legislative changes and local developments.
 We will continue to deliver against the four overarching goals of Prevent, Protect, Prepare and Pursue, but will adapt our actions to reflect progress and new needs.

 Our main actions this year are to: